KumarRaju1313/indian-startup-funding-eda/README.md

 ## Conclusion
 The analysis provides insights into the startup funding landscape in India, highlighting key investors, popular industries, and funding patterns.

-## Contact
-For any questions or feedback, please contact [your email].